Tips for each level in New World Fishing

 2. Accept his quest;

-3. You get a fishing rod when you return to Maître Pêcheur Michael Shield with the objects he asks for, and you'll be able to immediately start fishing.
+3. You get a fishing rod when you return to Maître Pêcheur Michael Shield with the items he asks for, and you will immediately be able to start fishing.

 If you want to get a better fishing rod in the New World , we have a guide for that.